-The full-scale kitchen in every Boise Guest House suite gives you a taste of home away from home.
+The full-scale kitchen in every Boise Heritage House suite gives you a taste of home away from home.
 From a French coffee press to a professional chef’s knife, our modern kitchens include the finishing touches and essential elements you want on hand when cooking up an appetizing vacation.

 When you’d rather eat out, the restaurants nearby are diverse and noteworthy.
 From fine dining to brew pubs to ethnic or local-focused cuisine, you have your pick of the most interesting and award-winning food in Idaho—all in walking distance.